charly3pins/blog/content/blog/raspberry-pi-media-player-with-plex-transmission-sonarr-bazarr-and-jackett.md

 [Plex](https://www.plex.tv/) brings together all the media that matters to you.
 Your personal collection will look beautiful alongside stellar streaming content.
 Enjoy Live TV & DVR, a growing catalog of great web shows, news, and podcasts.
 It's finally possible to enjoy all the media you love in a single app, on any device, no matter where you are.

 First of all we need to add a new repository and it's key.
-This will add to the Raspberr's OS the repositories where we need to download the installation and the future updates.
+This will add to the Raspberry's OS the repositories where we need to download the installation and the future updates.
 It's like a list of links where the system reads automatically the programs it needs for the installation and the updates.
 ```vim
 echo deb https://downloads.plex.tv/repo/deb public main | sudo tee /etc/apt/sources.list.d/plexmediaserver.list
 ```